LancerGreg/GraphicsRedactor/README.md

 # What is?
-Profram by ilustration moving circle from contour spryal Has som interesting bug(write big number)
+Profram by ilustration moving circle from contour spryal

+Has some interesting bug(write big number)